qkzk/fm/development.md

 - [ ] avoid multiple refreshs if we edit files ourself
 - [ ] FIX: tab.selected() should return Option<&FileInfo>
 - [ ] use widget for every drawable element.
 First line should be a collection of widget which are drawned
-- [ ] while second window is opened, if the selection is below half screen, it's not shown anymore.
-      Scroll to second element if needed
 - [ ] remote control

   - [ ] listen to stdin (rcv etc.)